jamonholmgren/ProMotion/README.md

       <strong>Performance note...</strong> It's best to build this array in a different method
       and store it in something like <code>@table_data</code>.
 Then your <code>table_data</code>
       method just returns that.

+      It's common to add labels to a subclassed tableview cell, so ProMotion finds any attributes that end in `_label` in your input hash and tries to assign to them without going through the hoop-jumping of using `:cell_class_attributes`.
+This only applies to tables cells where you have declared a `:cell_class`.

 <pre><code>
 def table_data